jasonjoo2010/goschedule/README.md

 ### Load balancing

 Your workers are distributed between nodes that can be scheduled on.
-The `balancing` has a meaning in two dimentions: In same strategy and over strategies.
+The `balancing` has a meaning in two dimensions: In same strategy and over strategies.

 In the same strategy, requested count of worker are well distributed based on nodes.
 But if you have more single-worker strategy there may be still unbalanced.
 So a shuffling is introduced when rescheduling to optimize balancing over strategies.